An online archive of historical

 crashes people's property values and dooms their economy.

-Nowadays in 2018 few people still pursue the fight, many people
+Nowadays few people still pursue the fight, many people have dropped

-have dropped out, from disillusion or frustration from decades of
+out, from disillusion or frustration from decades of government

-government lies and hypocrisy, because they have moved out of the
+lies and hypocrisy, because they have moved out of the area sent

-area sent broke by fuel and generator costs, or because they died,
+broke by fuel and generator costs, or because they died, many people

-many people died of old age waiting for the promised power supply,
+died of old age waiting for the promised power supply, and some

 Another ironic fact that infuriated Daintree residents that their